 Huel is a new generation of meal replacement shake made from oats, peas, rice, flaxseeds and coconut.
 Huel state that their shakes are 100% nutritionally complete, and are a perfect meal when time is short and you’re out of the house.

 With the help of Dr Bernadette Moore from the University of Leeds, Dr Alain Gregoire undertook an experiment, eventually converting his diet to solely Huel shakes for 4 days.
 Alain continued his normal diet for the first 3 days, then introduced one Huel shake a day for 3 days, followed by two shakes a day for 3 days, before consuming only Huel shakes for the last 4 days.
-Throughout the experiment myfood24 was used to track his nutritional intake.
-For this to be possible all the Huel nutrient data was added to the myfood24 database.
+Throughout the experiment the nutritional analysis tool, myfood24, was used to track his nutritional intake.
+For this to be possible all the Huel nutrient data was added to the myfood24 food and nutrient database.
 Alain was able to immediately use myfood24 and the results were sent directly to Bernadette to analyse his nutrient intake.
-Alain's blood glucose, fat and cholesterol were also measured before and after each meal.
+Alain’s blood glucose, fat and cholesterol were also measured before and after each meal.

 At the start of the experiment Alain’s weight and body composition were measured, along with his blood glucose, fat and cholesterol levels. myfood24 was used to create a nutritional clone of the Huel shake, a breakfast made of eggs and salmon on bread with a side of fruit and yoghurt.
 After breakfast Alain’s energy expenditure and how hungry he felt was recorded for 3 hours.
 After his 10 day Huel diet, Alain’s measurements were repeated with his last liquid breakfast.